 After Pentecost, a peripatetic Andrew preached the gospel all over the Mediterranean region—in Cappadocia, Galatia, Bithynia, the Scythian deserts, Byzantium, Thrace, Macedonia, and Achaia.
 No one knows when, where, or how he died, which has not prevented many stories about his death from circulating.
 Most concur that he was crucified during the reign of Nero (on November 30, in the year 60 CE, they say), probably at Patrae in Achaia.

 Until the early 14th c., the Scots had been content with having received and enshrined many relics of Andrew (legend has them arriving in installments, starting in the 4th and ending in the 9th c.), using them to build up a popular pilgrimage site, St Andrew’s church.
-The possession of relics gave them a peculiar sense of proximity to Andrew, and pride of ‘ownership.’
+The possession of relics gave them a peculiar sense of proximity to Andrew, a kind of pride of ownership.
 (The story of the dispersal of Andrews’ relics is a saga in itself—but must be saved for another day.)
-But with political independence on their minds (see the Declaration of Arbroath, 1320 CE) , the Scots also began to claim Andrew as the one who brought them the faith, and made him the country’s patron saint (bumping St Columba, since an apostle outranks a monk any day of the week) and giving the church in Scotland the prestige of apostolic origins.
+But with political independence on their minds (see the Declaration of Arbroath, 1320 CE) , the Scots also began to claim Andrew as the one who brought them the faith, and they made him the country’s patron saint (bumping St Columba, since an apostle outranks a monk any day of the week) and giving the church in Scotland the prestige of apostolic origins.

-No one believed a word of it then, of course; and no one does today either, but it doesn’t matter.
+No one really believed a word of it then, of course; and no one does today either, but it doesn’t matter.
 Andrew is now more Scottish than Galilean.
-This should not surprise or scandalize.
-We’re always naturalizing the holy ones, granting them citizenship, dressing them up in the local costume, asking them to fly our flags, and preoccupying them with our preoccupations, turning them into homeys, into folk like you and me.
+This should not surprise or scandalize us.
+We’re always naturalizing the holy ones, granting them citizenship, dressing them up in the local costume, asking them to fly our flags, and preoccupying them with our preoccupations, turning them into homeys, folk like you and me.
 I think we’ll always manipulate them in this way.
 Sometimes I think God makes saints just so that we can project our stuff onto them.
 And I suspect they don’t mind being made into mirrors in which we can try ourselves on.